deep-entertainment/egoventure-example-game/migration.md

 * The property "Hotspot type" was changed to "Cursor type" for clarity
 * I had to remove Type.CUSTOM4 and the cursor shape for CUSTOM3 changed from Input.CURSOR_ARROW to Input.CURSOR_WAIT

+# Game configuration overhaul

+* The inventory configuration is merged into the game configuration

+* All configuration options are now categorized.
+I hope, everything's still easy (or even easier) to find